MYLE-01/my_shift/README.md

 shiftpatten | patten
 --|--
-'4x4x12'|    4 days ON x 4 days off x 12 hour days
-'4x2x12'|    4 days ON x 2 days off x 12 hour days
-'5x2x8'|    5 days ON x 2 days off x 8 hour days
-'6x1x8' |    6 days ON x 1 day off x 8 hour days
+'4x4x12'|    4 days ON x 4 days off x 12 hour days and it a 8 day cycle '4x2x12'|    4 days ON x 2 days off x 12 hour days and it a 6 day cycle '5x2x8'|    5 days ON x 2 days off x 8 hour days and it a 7 day cycle '6x1x8' |    6 days ON x 1 day off x 8 hour days and it a 7 day cycle

 must be small x

+I have tested the above shiftpatten if someone has a differance patten it should work

 if you are a monday-friday worker try this [workday Binary Sensor](https://www.home-assistant.io/integrations/workday/)